Clinical Neuromuscular

 CMT2 Reduced CMAP amplitudes; normal/near-normal velocities Reduced SNAP amplitudes Chronic neurogenic changes Axonal pattern (reduced amplitudes, preserved velocities); distinguish from CMT1 by normal CV

-MG Normal CMAP at rest Normal Usually normal; unstable MUAPs; SFEMG → increased jitter ≥10% decrement on low-rate RNS; SFEMG most sensitive (95–99%)
+MG Normal CMAP at rest Normal Usually normal; unstable MUAPs; SFEMG → increased jitter ≥10% decrement on low-rate RNS; SFEMG most sensitive (~95% generalized MG; ~90% ocular MG)

-LEMS Low CMAP at rest; >100% increment on high-rate RNS or post-exercise Normal Short-duration, low-amplitude MUAPs (can mimic myopathy) Low baseline CMAP + dramatic facilitation (>100%) = pathognomonic
+LEMS Low CMAP at rest; ≥60% increment on high-rate RNS or post-exercise (AANEM current standard; historical threshold was 100%) Normal Short-duration, low-amplitude MUAPs (can mimic myopathy) Low baseline CMAP + dramatic facilitation (≥60%) = highly characteristic (diagnostic in appropriate clinical context)

 Myopathy (general) Normal (or mildly reduced CMAP in severe) Normal Small, short, polyphasic MUAPs; early recruitment; ± fibrillations (if inflammatory/necrotizing) Normal NCS + myopathic MUAPs; fibrillations suggest active/inflammatory process